Are You Curious About the Difference Between Asphalt Paving and Sealcoating?

 How long should I wait to drive on the new surface?

-A newly paved asphalt surface can take more than 30 days to fully cure, depending on the weather.
-However, you should be able to drive on the new surface within 3 days.
-When driving on new surfaces, you should avoid turning the steering wheel when the car is not in motion to prevent scuff marks.
+Depending on the weather, a newly paved asphalt surface can take more than 30 days to cure fully.
+Even though some sources say you can drive on your newly paved surface after 24 hours, you should wait to drive on the new surface for about three days to ensure it has been set correctly.
+When driving on newly paved surfaces, you should avoid turning the steering wheel when the car is not in motion to prevent scuff marks.

 When should I consider asphalt paving?

-Asphalt paving is generally recommended to repair or resurface driveways that are at or near the end of their service life (typically 15 to 20 years).
-Asphalt resurfacing is also recommended to correct serious issues such as ponding water, deep cracks, or crumbling edges.
+Contractors will use asphalt paving to repair or resurface driveways at or near the end of their service life.
+The typical service life of a driveway is 15 to 20 years, depending on the wear and tear it presents.
+Asphalt resurfacing can correct serious issues such as sun damage due to UV rays, ponding water, deep cracks, or crumbling edges.

 Who can help me with asphalt paving?